This post may contain affiliate links. Read the full disclosure

 Punta Cana Weather and Packing Tips

-Dominican Republic is a tropical country so any Punta Cana travel guide is going to give you good warning to expect warm, humid weather no matter the season.
+The Dominican Republic is a tropical country so any Punta Cana travel guide is going to give you a good warning to expect warm, humid weather no matter the season.

 Summer falls between June to August with average temperatures of 28C to 32C.
 And they get their highest rainfall in September during Autumn, with an average of 128mm.

 With tropical climates, make sure you pack your summer protection gear.
 Especially for the kids!